x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mailbox-migration/perform-G-Suite-migration.md

    > [!NOTE]
    > Click to select **Skip verification** if you don't want to verify the migration endpoint.

-9. In the fields under **Move configuration**, name your migration batch and enter the target delivery domain, which is the domain [you created](#create-a-sub-domain-for-mail-routing-to-microsoft-365-or-office-365) for routing mail to the Microsoft 365 or Office 365 target organization from the G Suite source organization.
+9. In the fields under **Move configuration**, name your migration batch and enter the target delivery domain, which is the domain [you created](#create-a-sub-domain-for-mail-routing-to-microsoft-365-or-office-365) for routing mail to the Microsoft 365 or Office 365 target organization from the Google Workspace source organization.
 Optionally, you can also specify any folders that should be excluded from the migration.
 When done, click **Next**.

    ![batch name](../media/gsuite-mig-16-eac-batch.png)

    > [!NOTE]
    > The target delivery domain you will want to use will not automatically show up in the dropdown - instead you should click within the text box and type it in.
-The target delivery domain must be different from the primary domain of the users in G Suite.
+The target delivery domain must be different from the primary domain of the users in Google Workspace.

 10. Under **Start the batch**, fill in the names or aliases of anyone who should be notified about the batch progress.
 Then select how you want to begin and complete the batch.
 When done, click **new**.